joywang233/NLP_TopicModeling/README.md

 To achieve our goal, firstly, a tf/tfidf model will be built based on tri-gram phrases with python scikit-learn library, then a topic modelling technique will be applied.
 Topic modelling can be described as a method for finding a group of words (i.e topic) from a collection of documents that best represents the information in the collection.
 In this project, the LDA (Latent Dirichlet allocation ) will be chosen as the techniques for our topic.
 The evaluation and visualization will be also given.

 ### FInding and graphs
+After applying LDA (Latent Dirichlet allocation) algorithm  to our dataset, 11 topics were extracted, the top weighed terms are also presented in the following graphs for each topic.
+We also visualized the distribution of the 11 topics among the decade newstitles in order to obtain a more clear overview regading the top news event of the past 10 years.

 ![topic1](/lda_graphs/topic1.png)
 ![topic2](/lda_graphs/topic2.png)
 ![topic3](/lda_graphs/topic3.png)